inveniosoftware/docs-invenio-rdm/docs/customize/look-and-feel/templates.md

 # Change templates

 Out of the box, the front page of your instance provides links on how to change it.
 Perhaps you got here following those links.
-So let's do it!
+So let's change it!

-Note that InvenioRDM supports overriding pre-existing templates by placing custom ones with same filepath in the `templates/` folder.
+Note that InvenioRDM supports overriding pre-existing templates by placing custom ones with the same filepath in the `templates/` folder.

 ## Change the front page